 The Dryden Flight Research Center, NASA's premier installation for atmospheric flight research, is chartered to research, develop, verify, and transfer advanced aeronautics, space and related technologies and conduct atmospheric Earth and space science flight operations.
 The Center is named in honor of Dr. Hugh L. Dryden, who served as director of the National Advisory Committee for Aeronautics (NACA), NASA's predecessor organization, and later as deputy administrator of NASA.

 Image right: The Dryden Flight Research Center at Edwards, CA is NASA's premier Center for atmospheric flight research to validate high-risk aerospace technology.
 NASA Dryden/Carla Thomas

 NASA Dryden's history dates back to late 1946, when 13 engineers and technicians from the NACA's Langley Memorial Aeronautical Laboratory came to Muroc Army Air Base (now Edwards Air Force Base) in Southern California's high desert to prepare for the first supersonic research flights by the X-1 rocket plane in a joint NACA, Army Air Forces, and Bell Aircraft research program.
 NASA Dryden is a tenant organization at Edwards Air Force Base and is located adjacent to Rogers Dry Lake, at 44 square miles is the largest dry lakebed in the world.
 The center flies a variety of specialized research and support aircraft within a 20,700-square mile restricted airspace test range.

-In addition to the main campus at Edwards, Dryden bases several Earth science aircraft and the Stratospheric Observatory for Infrared Astronomy (SOFIA) at the Dryden Aircraft Operations Facility in nearby Palmdale, Calif.
+In addition to the main campus at Edwards, Dryden bases several Earth science aircraft and the Stratospheric Observatory for Infrared Astronomy (SOFIA) at the Dryden Aircraft Operations Facility in nearby Palmdale, CA.

 A sampling of current and recent projects includes: